Toxics in firefighting law

 Firefighter fighting a fire

-In 2018, Washington passed the Firefighting Agents and Equipment law (Chapter 70A.400 RCW).
-This law does the following:
+In 2018, Washington passed the Firefighting Agents and Equipment law (Chapter 70A.400 RCW), which:

-• Used for fire training (no exemptions).
+• Used for fire training.
+No exceptions.

 AFFF may still be used for emergencies and required testing.